Obama cutting own pay in solidarity with federal workers

 The president's self-imposed pay cut would be effective from March 1, when the spending cuts began, and would last through the end of December, an administration official said on Wednesday.

-Obama earns $400,000 a year.
-The official said the president decided on the 5-percent reduction, which would total $20,000, because it would be similar to the level of cuts to non-defense government agencies.
+Obama earns $400,000 (265,128.92 pounds) a year.
+The official said the president decided on the 5-percent reduction, which would total $20,000, because it would be similar to the level of cuts to non-defence government agencies.

-Defense and non-defense discretionary spending has shrunk across the board as a result of reductions under a process known as sequestration.
+Defence and non-defence discretionary spending has shrunk across the board as a result of reductions under a process known as sequestration.
 To maintain critical functions, many agencies are making workers take unpaid leave, or furloughs.

+"The President has decided that to share in the sacrifice being made by public servants across the federal government that are affected by the sequester, he will contribute a portion of his salary back to the Treasury," White House spokesman Jay Carney told reporters travelling with the president in Colorado and California.

 The president's gesture comes after the top Defense Department official said he would return part of his salary in an amount equal to pay lost by civilian employees.